Helping people with chronic illness find meaning and joy in life again.

 Most people who start therapy for chronic illness or therapy for chronic pain feel trapped in a life they don’t love.
 Perhaps you can relate.
 Maybe you don’t look forward to much or you feel like you want to escape your life.

 Stuck in negativity and feeling controlled by your illness, you may feel like life is overwhelming, like it’s too much.
-Oftentimes when you are struggling with chronic illness or chronic pain, It can feel like your friends and family are tired of hearing you talk about your symptoms, and they may perceive you as "just complaining."
+Oftentimes, it can feel like your friends and family are tired of hearing you talk about your symptoms, and they may perceive you as “just complaining.”
 This can lead to you feeling alone in your experience and believing that no one understands what you are going through.

 The long road toward diagnosis and treatment, along with the isolation that often accompanies this experience, can contribute to negative emotional symptoms (such as anxiety and depression) along the way.
 These emotional symptoms then often make it even more difficult to cope with chronic illness or chronic pain.

 Do You Feel Hopeless, Anxious, Depressed, or Overwhelmed?

 Do any of the following resonate with you?

 - Your energy levels are at an all time low.

 - You feel like you lack motivation to do anything.

 - You feel unable to do your day-to-day responsibilities.

 - You have lost the joyful feelings that you used to have in life.